-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2011-2012 academic year costs of attendance for the following categ jories that are applicable to your institution.

-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available:
+l Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time l and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year L costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS -

-Tuition: \$20,650 \$20,650
+Tuition: \$21,684 \$21,684

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition:
+Tuition: \$21,684 \$21,684

 G1 REQUIRED FEES: \$450 \$450

 G1 ROOM AND BOARD:

-(on-campus) \$6,580 \$6,580
+(on-campus) \$6,896 \$6,896

 G1 ROOM ONLY:

-(on-campus)
+(on-campus) \$3,264 \$3,264

 G1 BOARD ONLY:

-(on-campus meal plan)
+(on-campus meal plan) \$3,632 \$3,632

-G1 Comprehensive tuition and room and

-college cannot provide separate tuiti on and room and
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

-~4 Other:

-G1 Other.
+G1 Other:

-G2 Minimum Maximum